liamgreenhill/liamnugent.me/posts/building-versus-operating.md

 So who is thinking, talking and writing about how you keep the show on the road?

-If you are, or if you follow anyone who is, [email me about it](mailto:liam.nugent@hey.com).
+If you are, or if you follow anyone who is, [please email me a link](mailto:liam.nugent@hey.com).
 I’d love to hear about it.

 ## Managed decline